narotam333/de-project-1a/README.md

 # de-project-1a

-Overview: Apache Airflow ETL pipeline with AWS S3
+Overview: Apache Airflow ETL pipeline using variables with AWS S3

 Steps executed: